 Dittbrenner told commissioners at their May 25 meeting she did not want to replace the tree.
 Over the years, its roots grew into her lawn and had caused her sidewalk to buckle.

 “I didn’t know about this ordinance and I do not wish to plant another tree.
 I don’t have the time, the inclination nor the wish to take care of another tree,” Dittbrenner said.
 She said she has five other trees on her property.

-Alessandro “Sandy” Nicolo, assistant zoning officer, said he has been enforcing the ordinance because many trees damaged by an early snowstorm last fall had been removed.
+Alessandro “Sandy” Nicolo, assistant zoning officer, said he has been enforcing the ordinance because many had been removed.

 After reviewing photos of Dittbrenner’s property, commissioners noted that a mature tree in her front yard might conflict with another tree planted along the curb.
 Nicolo also said roots from a new tree growing into a gas line and a water line in the area might cause a problem.